 Spotting the actual presence of moths in their 3 different forms requires vigilance – the eggs are tiny (typically c0.5mm long) and the moth larvae several millimetres long at first, but growing as they develop.
 The adult moth form is usually 1.5cm long and is obviously easier to spot in flight, but because it is also very small it is able to get into tight crevices in your clothing storage areas.
 Moths prefer to lay their eggs in dark, undisturbed areas – check corners of drawers and wardrobes, baseboards and architraves etc.

 With central heating being so common, signs of moth problems may present themselves at any time of the year with the breeding cycle being extended all year round.
 If the weather or your house is particularly cold at a particular time, it is merely likely to slow the lifecycle stages but extend the damaging larvae stage.

 To understand the best approach to controlling clothes moth damage, please read our 10 Steps To Clothes Moth Prevention.

 Signs of carpet moths may be in terms of damage to rugs and carpets, or the moths themselves, probably most likely at the larvae stage.

 Carpet moth damage will be more prevalent in the softer pile rather than the hard webbing that holds the carpet together – ‘threadbare’ patches or holes will be the consequence.
 The most likely targets will be wool carpets or rugs and silk rugs.
 Moths prefer darker and undisturbed areas to lay their eggs and for larvae to feed.
 Consequently, under furniture or along baseboards are the most common locations to find carpet moth damage.
 Likewise, rooms that are used infrequently are also at a higher risk of moth infestation.

-The moths themselves have similar life cycles to clothes moths – see our Carpet Moth Identification Guide for more details.
+The carpet moths themselves have similar moth life cycles to clothes moths – see our Carpet Moth Identification Guide for more details.
 The larvae may be difficult to spot in coloured carpet pile because they can take on the colour of the fibres that they have eaten.